 'No kids with special needs?'
-Mom fights talent scout who rejected her son
+Mom fights talent scout who rejected son

 (CNN)What bothered Megan Nash isn't that a talent agency turned down her 18-month-old son.
 It's the reason they gave.

-Her son, Asher, has Down Syndrome.
+Her son, Asher, has Down syndrome.

 Over the summer, when a local talent agency put out an open casting call for a children's clothing store, the Georgia mom sent over some photos of Asher that local photographer Crystal Barbee took.